 Did you know that Malta has its own “Chinese Wall”?
-The Great Wall of Malta, officially known as the Victoria Lines or the North West Front, is a 12-kilometer long network of fortifications.
-They split Malta island to the northern and southern parts.
+The Great Wall of Malta, officially known as the Victoria Lines or the North West Front, is a 12-kilometer-long network of fortifications.
+They split Malta island into the northern and southern parts.

 The Knights of Saint John were the first ones who built infantry entrenchments along the natural geographical barrier called Great Fault in the early 18th century.
 The British military built the full stretch of forts, batteries, entrenchments and continuous infantry lines in the late 19th century.
 In honor of Queen Victoria, the protective barrier against the potential invasion of the French or Italians from the north got the name Victoria Lines.
 The defensive walls never had the real-life combat test though!